 V. The Editorial Office of Social Problems

 The Editor of Social Problems is recommended by the Editorial and Publications Committee and appointed by the Board of Directors for a three-year term.
-The Editor can be reappointed for only one three-year term.
+With the recommendation of the Editorial and Publications Committee and the approval of the Board of Directors, the Editor may be reappointed for an additional term not to exceed three years.
 The Editor is a non-voting, ex-officio member of the Board of Directors and the Editorial and Publications Committee.
-The Editorial Office of the journal moves to the location of the Editor and many decisions concerning the journal are turned over to the Editor at least six months prior to the expiration of the term of his or her predecessor.
+The Editorial Office of the journal moves to the location of the Editor and many decisions concerning the journal are turned over to the Editor at least six months prior to the expiration of the term of his, her, or their predecessor.
 The Editor, Executive Officer, and the publisher of the journal control the various aspects of the operation of the journal under the supervision of the Editorial and Publications Committee and the Board of Directors.

 Contractual Relationships with the Host Institution for the Journal

-The host institution (employer of the Editor) is asked to provide work space, adequate equipment and facilities for the Editor, Assistant Editor, and Managing Editor to perform the work of receiving and processing manuscripts, copy-editing and preparing final copy for printing in the form specified by the publisher.
+The host institution (employer of the Editor) may be asked to provide office space, utilities, the use of computers and other office equipment, tuition waivers for office personnel (if appropriate), and faculty release time.
+Each year the Editor will submit a budget to the Society to cover operating expenses that the host institution does not support.
 Salary support other than that provided in the contract between the Society and the host institution is provided by the host institution.
 The Editor working through the host institution bills the Society for costs of operating the Editorial Office not to exceed the amount specified in the budget.
 The Society prefers to be billed monthly, but quarterly bills are acceptable.
 All employees of the Editorial Office shall be considered employees of the host institution and not employees of the Society.
 Fringe benefits for employees should be handled as specified in the annual budget submitted by the Editor.

 The contractual relationship with the host institution is reviewed and renewed annually.
 The first contract covers a six-month period.
 The second and third contract covers a full calendar year.
 The fourth contract usually covers a six to nine-month period, including the Editor’s term and wrap up time.